Scleroderma bermudense: Habitat

 Scleroderma bermudense is limited to the dune ecosystem of sandy beaches beneath its mycorrhizal host.

 Ecology

 Scleroderma bermudense is a mycorrhizal fungus associated with the seagrape Coccoloba uvifera.
 It has been found to alleviate salt uptake in seagrape seedlings, thus facilitating the tree's ability to live on coastal beaches.

 Etymology

 The genus name comes from Greek sclero, meaning hard, and derma, meaning skin, and is the same as the name of a skin disease also characterized by hardened skin.
-The specific epithet bermudense refers to the type localty, Bermuda.
+The specific epithet bermudense refers to the type locality, Bermuda.
 This species does not have a common name in English.

 Taxonomy

-This species has previously been considered a synonym of Scleroderma stellatum, found in Brazil, but S. stellatum differes in having an echinulated peridium, which S. bermudensis lacks.
+This species has previously been considered a synonym of Scleroderma stellatum, found in Brazil, but S. stellatum differs in having an echinulated peridium, which S. bermudensis lacks.

-Conservation Status
+Conservation status

 Scleroderma bermudense has been proposed for Endangered status under criteria A3c because its habitat is subject to sea level rise.